-Article 33 (Defence to proceedings) in respect of statutory nuisance)
+Article 33 (Defence to proceedings)

 - 10.3 Section 158 of the Act confirms statutory authority for the purposes of a defence in statutory nuisance generally.
-Article 33 amends the terms of the defence in the case of noise nuisance (other types of nuisance continue to have the general defence afforded by Section 158). - 10.4 The defence is available if noise relates to the construction operation, use or maintenance of the project and is in accordance with any controls imposed by the local authority under the Control of Pollution Act 1974 or cannot reasonably be avoided.

-10.410.5 Additional provisions have been incorporated in this article in the second draft DCOto provide a due diligence defence in respect of the offences added to Articles 19-21, as referred to above.
+Article 33 amends the terms of the defence in the case of noise nuisance (other types of nuisance continue to have the general defence afforded by Section 158). - 10.4 The defence is available if noise relates to the construction operation, use or maintenance of the project and is in accordance with any controls imposed by the local authority under the Control of Pollution Act 1974 or cannot reasonably be avoided. - 10.5 Additional provisions have been incorporated in this article in the second draft DCO to provide a due diligence defence in respect of the offences added to Articles 19-21, as referred to above.